 In 1993, I joined the Local Carpenters 1281 Carpenters Apprenticeship in Anchorage.
 In 1997 I became a Journeyman Carpenter.
 I worked for various contractors.
 In 2002-2012 I was hired as an instructor then Training Coordinator for the Southern Alaska Carpenters Training Center.
 I enjoyed teaching the apprentices the knowledge and skills needed to be successful in the construction industry.
 I’m now a proud member of the Alaska Works Partnership as a Carpenter Instructor starting in 2017.

-I’m a NAVY Veteran and have a wonderful wife, two daughters and a black lab dog named Rem.
+I’m a NAVY Veteran and have a wonderful wife, two daughters and a village rescue dog named Rusty.
 We all enjoy the last frontier fishing, hunting, 4 wheeling, camping, biking, skiing and hiking.

 While going to college I got a part time job as a laborer on a roofing project.
 Once the project was completed, I knew what I wanted to do; I wanted to build!
 After starting my apprenticeship in 1995 and completing it in 1999, I then went on to become a part time instructor for Southern Alaska Carpenter’s Training Center.
 In 2008 I traded in my tools for a classroom and shop with Alaska Works Partnership.
 I now build careers!
 The sense of accomplishment can not be described when I see former students graduate from their respective apprenticeships.